dmendel/bindata/manual.md

     converted from `CamelCase` to lowercased `underscore_style`.

 `field_name`
 :   is the name by which you can access the field.
-Use either a
+Use a `Symbol` for
-    `String` or a `Symbol`.
-If name is nil or the empty string, then this particular field is anonymous.
+    the name.
+If the name is omitted, then this particular field is anonymous.
 An anonymous field is still read and written, but will not appear in `#snapshot`.

 Each field may have optional *parameters* for how to process the data.
 The parameters are passed as a `Hash` with `Symbols` for keys.